-When it’s time to write your will, you may be thinking about what the probate process will be like for your executor and beneficiaries.
-Since probate can be a lengthy process, you should consider relieving your heirs of an extra step by making your will self-proving.
+When writing your will, you may think about what the probate process will be like for your executor and beneficiaries.
+Since probate can be lengthy, you should consider relieving your heirs of an extra step by making your will self-proving.

 What Is a Self-Proving Affidavit (Self-Proving Will)?

-A self-proving affidavit is a sworn statement you attach to a will that helps prove the validity of the will as it goes through the probate process.
+A self-proving affidavit is a sworn statement you attach to a will that helps prove the will’s validity through the probate process.
 If you don’t use a self-proving affidavit, the witnesses of the will may need to appear in court to prove its authenticity.

 What does it mean if a will is self-proving?